Welcome to the podcast of Load Caesars for, what are we, Thursday?

 But this is because the average person thinks that immigration into this country is something in the order of 70,000 a year, mostly illegal.

-Yes, and it's like, no, it's 700,000 a year mostly legal.
+It's like, no, it's 700,000 a year, mostly legal.

-So that's so that is the spread when people are somewhat underinformed, God bless them.
+And so that is the spread when people are somewhat underinformed, God bless them.

 This is the importance of data.

-Well, it they're basing their opinions off of media coverage, which is largely about illegals rather than legal migration.
+Well, they're basing their opinions off of media coverage, which is largely about illegals rather than legal migration.

-Which we view as part of our function as at restore Britain, indeed you view it the same way too, new culture forum as well, to try and uh engage in a sort of gentle campaign of public education, not just meeting the public where they are, but trying to tell them what they're not being told.
+Indeed, you view it the same way too, New Culture Forum as well, to try and engage in a sort of gentle campaign of public education, not just meeting the public where they are, but trying to tell them what they're not being told.

-Yes, I mean people genuinely do not understand the scale of the problem.
+Yes, I mean, people genuinely do not understand the scale of the problem.

 I saw the most UK thing today on my way to work.